So you want to raise a civilized baby with table manners to use utensils? ? Perfect! I’m here to help. Let’s dive right in.

 Here’s a little tip…if you’re having a hard time getting your baby to let go of the spoon so you can preload the next one, have a second spoon handy that you can preload quickly after the first and offer it to your baby.
 They’ll likely let go of the first spoon to grab the second spoon.
 If they just grab it with their other hand, then haul out a third spoon and circulate between preloaded spoons, so that each time you offer your baby a new one, they’re forced to let go of one before grabbing the next.

-Check out this video from a mom who graduated from my Baby Led Feeding online course, who’s 7 ½ month old baby is perfectly demonstrating how preloading a spoon can work!
+Check out the video below from a mom who graduated from my Baby Led Feeding online course, who’s 7 ½ month old baby is perfectly demonstrating how preloading a spoon can work!
 This method keeps baby in control of the feeding process and gives her the practice she needs to master that hand-eye-coordination!

 Mom said before, she would always turn the spoon the opposite way and bite the other end.
 Now she has gotten it after some practice!
 She enjoys yogurt and soup now.